Thanks to technological advancements and lots of clever scientists, it’s not that difficult to find out whether you’re having a boy or girl.

 Before these high tech options were available, couples had to rely on old wives’ tales to try to guess what sex their baby was.

-Of course, there is always a 50% chance of getting it right, but these ‘ways to tell’ have been passed down through generations.
+There’s always a 50% chance of getting your baby’s sex right.
+Yet somehow, these old wives tales have been passed down through generations.

 You can hardly make it down the street without people stopping you to tell you what you’re having, and how they know.